G-dH/custom-hot-corners-extended/README.md

 ## Contribution

 Contributions are welcome and I will try my best to answer quickly to all suggestions.
-I'd really appreciate corrections to my English.

 ### Translations